Network registration (NetReg): General questions about network registration.

 For departmental computing systems that use Unix/Linux, you will need to complete web registration once per month.

-If you have a Mac or PC with the Policy Key software agent installed, you will need to register your computer annually.
-If you have a Unix/Linux system, you will need to register your computer once per month.
+If you have a Windows or Mac computer and are using the Policy Key software agent installed, you will need to register your computer annually.
+If you are using a system without the Policy Key software agent installed, you will need to register your computer annually as well as each time your computer is off of the UR network for an extended period of time (1 week+).

 Safe•Connect is the network registration product being utilized to provide wired network access to devices that comply with University of Rochester IT policy.
 University IT reserves the right to monitor systems necessary to protect the integrity, security, or functionality of campus-wide computing resources, when it is suspected that an account or system is engaged in unusual or excessive activity or it has good cause to believe that regulations, rules, or laws are being violated.